Accessibility and public services

 For families visiting with small children, the National Roman Museum has the following services available:

-In the Baths of Diocletian and Crypta Balbi
+In the Baths of Diocletian and Palazzo Altemps - Breastfeeding spaces

 You can leave pushchairs at the cloakroom or ticket offices in any of the museums